-36. There are 1 major and 26 minor existing junctions throughout the length of the road where crossroads with paved carriageway will be made as part of the road upgrading.
-These improvements will be kept at grade as per the standard specification of IRC SP:41:1994 - Guidelines on Design of At-Grade Intersections in Rural and Urban Roads.
+- 37. There are 50 existing junctions, 3 major and 47 minor throughout MC Road which will be improved to have paved carriageway under the Project. - 38.
+Major and minor junction improvements are kept at grade as per the standard specification (IRC SP:41:1994 Guidelines on Design of At-Grade Intersections in Rural and Urban Roads).